 The operator creates the band list by specifying the bands that are supported on the MDA.
-A total of four bands can be configured in the list: up to three LTE bands and one 3G band.
+For node variants that support LTE on the ceullular MDA, a total of four bands can be configured in the list: up to three LTE bands and one 3G band.